RobertW24/cop-3710-Amazon-Inventory/README.md

 Data:

-- Use the csv files in the "data" file as the data files.
+- Use the csv files in the "data" folder as the data files.

 - [link](data)